grisstyl/FantasticBeasts/notes.md

 # Mobs

-* Acromantula - Cave spiders - fast, spits poisonous venom

-* Queen acromantula - Spiders - slower but stronger, spits strong venoms which can impair you and shoot webs which can stick you

-* Augurey - Parrot - can kill you, make it rain, etc. as chance ability

 * Bowtruckle - Baby zombie - throws wood at you, can open doors?

 * Bundimum - Slime - very slow, multiply extremely quickly, can collapse ground if there are enough, very low health and vulnerable to fire or magic